webitget/motive/README.md

-# motive
+## About
 motive is a React-based framework for building data-intensive applications in no time.
-It ships with Tailwind CSS v3 System.
+It ships with [Ant Design System](https://refine.dev/).